 Let’s talk about particle rain.
-When we think of a recycling universe, it’s rather obvious what is happening at the SMBH furnaces of the process, with matter and energy ingested, then compacted to the highest particle and energy density possible — a Planck core of densely packed immutable charged Planck spheres with Planck energy, zero information, and zero entropy.
+When we think of a recycling universe, it’s rather obvious what is happening at the SMBH furnaces of the process, with matter and energy ingested, then compacted to the highest point charge and energy density possible — a Planck core of densely packed immutable point charges with Planck energy, zero information, and zero entropy.
 When this pure form of matter-energy is exposed to a weakness at the poles of the SMBH it blasts through the event horizon in a pair of enormously powerful Planck plasma jets.
 Those jets generate new spacetime æther particles as well as composite particles of the standard model.
-If you have been following NPQG, this process has been discussed in detail.

 In the GR-QM-ΛCDM era we have discovered many cyclic forms of nature.
 One example is the water cycle shown above.
 One cogent question is “what are the cyclic processes at each scale point in space and energy“?
 What are the largest scale cyclic process?
 By eliminating the one time inflationary big bang and replacing it with a recycling mini-bang/inflationary/expansionary galaxy local model and a steady state universe, then we must become aware of additional large scale cyclic processes.

 NPQG teaches that a galaxy is an open cyclic process even though many galaxy processes are essentially closed, meaning they stay within the galaxy.
-However, galaxies interact, so there are many events that cause change or disruption to cycles, the most obvious of which is the galaxy merger.
+However, galaxies emit point charge assemblies and galaxies interact, so there are many events that cause change or disruption to cycles, the most obvious of which is the galaxy merger.
 We know there are galaxy clusters.
 We know there are cosmic webs between clusters.
 Is the cosmic web the ultimate scale that is repeated throughout the universe with local fluctuations that don’t form a larger pattern?
 What lies beyond?

-In reality, galaxy to galaxy interfaces and interactions are highly varied based on the large variety of both galaxies and intergalactic distances.
+Galaxy to galaxy interactions are highly varied based on the large variety of both galaxies and intergalactic distances.
 This explains why it has been difficult to determine the H0 constant and that is precisely because it is NOT a constant.
-In every direction photons will have experienced quite a variety of spacetime expansion and contraction fluctuations along their path through the expanding regions nearby many galaxies.
+In every direction photons will have experienced quite a variety of spacetime expansion and contraction fluctuations along their path through the expanding regions in the vicinity of many galaxies.

-The spacetime æther in the outer surfaces of a galaxy, in purest form, as well as turbulent opposing expansion form, will be experiencing spontaneous reactions that produce composite standard matter particles.
+The spacetime æther in the outer reaches of a galaxy, in purest form, as well as turbulent opposing expansion form, will be experiencing spontaneous pair production reactions that produce composite standard matter assemblies from the spacetime aether Higgs assemblies.
 We can call this “particle rain“.
 This is a good metaphor because the conditions in any reaction cloud determine the particle outputs that rain from any reaction.
-Particle rain is immediately subject to the laws of motion and gravity and each particle will begin an inexorable path that is influenced towards higher energy spacetime æther, which we find where matter-energy is concentrated.
+Particle rain generated assemblies are immediately subject to the laws of motion and gravity and each particle will begin an inexorable path that is influenced towards higher energy spacetime æther, which we find where matter-energy is concentrated.

 Let’s conclude this article with some information about the contents of outer space.